Goshavank: an innovative museum to be opened at the monastic complex

 If you have seen visited and enjoyed the spa town of Dilijan, then you might be thinking about visiting other interesting places in the area.

-Therefore, do not hurry to leave Dilijan or, the vicinity of Dilijan, to be more precise.
-There are wonderful monastic complexes not far from the city, and you can say you have seen Dilijan only after visiting there.
-Let’s start from Goshavank, which is 15 kilometers from the city, so you can reach there in maximum 20 minutes.
-Remember, you must travel to the east.
+Therefore, do not hurry to leave the vicinity of Dilijan.
+There are wonderful monastic complexes not far from the city and you can say you have seen Dilijan only after visiting them.
+Let’s start from Goshavank, which is 15 kilometers drive from the city, and will take maximum 20 minutes to get there.

 Goshavank is a historical-architectural reserve located in the village of Gosh.
 The monastery was founded in the 12th century by the famous medieval fable-writer and lawyer Mkhitar Gosh, therefore both the village and the monastic complex are named after him.
 By the way, Mkhitar Gosh has authored the first constitution called “Datastanagirq” (the Judicial Book).